-The EABase.eap model contains a default set of ECFs, which you can add to or modify using the 'Estimation Factors' dialog.
+The EABase.qea and EABase.eap models contain a default set of ECFs, which you can add to or modify using the 'Estimation Factors' dialog.
 This set of factors should include all factors that could affect the general design and development environment, including team experience and knowledge, team size, expertise and other non-functional environmental factors.

-Ribbon Configure > Reference Data > Model Types > Estimation Factors > Environment Complexity Factors
+RibbonSettings > Reference Data > Model Types> Estimation Factors > EnvironmentComplexity Factors ---